Got a question about KBB CGI & photography?

 FAQs

 The choice between CGI and photography depends on your specific needs.
 CGI is ideal for products still in development, projects requiring multiple variations, or complex room sets that would be expensive to build physically.
-Photography may be better for existing products where tactile qualities are crucial or when you need to capture real-world interactions.
-Often, a combination of both techniques provides the most versatile solution.

 Computer Generated Imagery (CGI) creates photorealistic 3D visualisations of kitchen, bedroom, and bathroom products using specialised software.
 It enables the creation of high-quality product images and room sets without physical production, offering complete control over materials, lighting, and design elements and development of infinite variations cost effectively.